Modular Block-diagonal Curvature Approximations for Feedforward Architectures: Main contribution

+Transformations that are linear in the module parameters (e.g.\ linear and convolutional layers), possess constant Jacobians with respect to the module input for each sample (see Table~\ref{table:backpropEquations}).
+Hence, in a network consisting of only these layers, both Equation~\eqref{equ:hessians_batch_average} and~\eqref{equ:hessians_batch_average_approximation} yield the same backpropagated Hessians $\average{\HeCal x}$.
+This still leaves the degree of freedom for choosing the approximation scheme in the analogous equations for $\theta$.

-\paragraph{Remark:} Both strategies for obtaining BDAs of curvature matrices (implicit definition of exact matrix-vector multiplications and explicit propagation of approximated curvature estimates) are compatible.
+\paragraph{Remark:} Both strategies for obtaining curvature matrix BDAs (implicit exact matrix-vector multiplications and explicit propagation of approximated curvature) are compatible.
 Regarding the connection to cited works, we note that the maximally modular structure of our framework changes the nature of these approximations and allows a more flexible formulation.